nology-tech/Sable-client-project/src/components/ConfirmationOverlay/README.md

 buttonStyleTwo="isDelete--confirm"
 buttonTextTwo="Confirm" />

+STYLING

+Add active class into relevant scss file so that when called, it activates the effect:-

+.active{
+opacity:20%
+}

 To style the overlay, wrap the header and page content in a div and add this turnary so that it adds an opacity class to the overlay.

 See example below:-

+Important - ConfirmationOverlay needs to be outside of the DIV you've just made.

  <div
           className={